ppengzeng/ppengzeng.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
+- *2024.02*: &nbsp; One co-first-authored paper was accepted by IEEE Transactions on Image Processing (TIP).
-- *2024.01*: &nbsp; One paper was accepted by International Conference on Learning Representations (ICLR 2024).
+- *2024.01*: &nbsp; One first-authored paper was accepted by International Conference on Learning Representations (ICLR 2024).
-- *2024.01*: &nbsp; One paper was accepted by International Journal of Computer Vision (IJCV).
+- *2024.01*: &nbsp; One first-authored paper was accepted by International Journal of Computer Vision (IJCV).
 - *2023.12*: &nbsp; One paper was accepted by The AAAI Conference on Artificial Intelligence (AAAI 2024).
 - *2023.11*: &nbsp; One paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
 - *2023.09*: &nbsp; One paper was accepted by Nature Communications.
 - *2023.07*: &nbsp; One paper was accepted by International Conference on Computer Vision (ICCV 2023).
 - *2023.04*: &nbsp; One paper was accepted by International Joint Conference on Artificial Intelligence (IJCAI 2023).
 - *2022.06*: &nbsp; One paper was accepted by International Journal of Computer Vision (IJCV).
-- *2022.03*: &nbsp; One paper was accepted by Computer Vision and Pattern Recognition (CVPR 2022).
+- *2022.03*: &nbsp; One first-authored paper was accepted by Computer Vision and Pattern Recognition (CVPR 2022).
-- *2022.02*: &nbsp; One paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
+- *2022.02*: &nbsp; One first-authored paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
-- *2021.03*: &nbsp; One paper was accepted by Computer Vision and Pattern Recognition (CVPR 2021).
+- *2021.03*: &nbsp; One first-authored paper was accepted by Computer Vision and Pattern Recognition (CVPR 2021).

-# 📝 Publications
+# 📝 Selective Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2022</div><img src='images/papers/dart.jpg' alt="sym" width="100%"></div></div>